SpectroInlets/spectro_inlets_quantification/README.md

 > For this reason **PULL REQUESTS WILL NO BE HONERED HERE DIRECTLY, YET!!!**
 > Requests for change, can be made by submitting test diffs if need be.

+To get a development environment setup, make a virtual environment and install invoke and then run the dependencies invoke task:

+ $ python -m pip install invoke
+ $ invoke deps

 ## License

 Spectro Inlets Quantification is dual licensed under a proprietary